TWUOnline/far-centre-guides/pages/03.fhss/02.PSYCH-106-intro-psychology/03.lesson-notes/01.Learning-Labs/docs.md

  - Create closer connections among group members.

 !!! *Note: This is a good activity to consider if student's are particularly reluctant to engage in discussion*

+! ***The following sections will outline the guiding questions for each unit in the course.
+As you read through, consider which activity(s) you might consider to facilitate conversation.
+If you are struggling, please contact the instructor for additional guidance.